rwilliams/jrubywiki/Improving-startup-time.md

 When JRuby boots up, the JDK libraries responsible for random number generation go to /dev/random for (at least) initial entropy.
 After this point, more recent versions of JRuby will use a PRNG for subsequent random numbers, but older versions will continue to return to /dev/random.
 Unfortunately /dev/random can "run out" of "good" random numbers, providing a guarantee that reads from it will not return until the entropy pool is restored.
 On some systems -- especially virtualized -- the entropy pool can be small enough that this slows down JRuby's startup time or execution time significantly.

 You may be able to solve these issues by supplying more entropy to the Linux kernel or by configuring it to maintain a larger entropy pool on its own.
-Here's a good article on [setting up additional sources of entropy].
+Here's a good article on [setting up additional sources of entropy](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged).

 Use the "client" mode of the JVM
 ================================